Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version is now prepared for playtesting.
 All features are confirmed as fully implemented and functional, ensuring the game is ready for playtesting.
+Welcome to **Goblin Cave: A Text-Based Adventure!** The alpha version is now prepared for playtesting.
+All features are confirmed as fully implemented and functional, ensuring the game is ready for playtesting.
 Your adventure begins in a goblin-infested dungeon jail cell, with the primary objective of escaping the cell, reclaiming your gear, and navigating the dangers that lie ahead.
 Please provide feedback based on your experience to further refine the gameplay.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.